-- Find a local low-cost or free GED class or an online GED class that lets you focus on areas you need to improve and fits into your lifestyle and learning style.
+- Find a local low-cost or free GED test class or an online GED test class that lets you focus on areas you need to improve and fits into your lifestyle and learning style.

 - Set aside an hour a day to study, starting with the areas that need the least studying.
 Start with what's easiest to make passing the GED test easier!

-Soon, you’ll be on your way to a GED test credential, more options, and greater earning potential.
-The most important step to get a GED diploma is the first one: making a commitment to yourself and getting started on your studying.
+Soon, you'll be on your way to a GED test certificate, more options, and greater earning potential.
+The most important step to getting a GED certificate is the first one: making a commitment to yourself and getting started on your studying.
 Can you pass the GED test?
 The answer is yes, if you make the commitment.
-Check out a sample free GED course to get started.
+Check out a sample free GED test course to get started.